INSTRUCTOR'S NAME: Jim Richerson

 I. COURSE DESCRIPTION: Teaches use of operating system utilities and multiple-level directory structures, creation of batch files, and configuration of microcomputer environments.
 May include a study of graphical user interfaces.
 Maps to A+ Software Lecture 3 hours per week.

 This course meets entirely online.
-Course content, assessments, policies, expectations, and other materials will be available in the Learning Management System, Canvas the first day of class.
-Students will be required to take one proctored assessment and that will be the Final Exam and it will be taken on campus or there will be other options.
+Course content, assessments, policies, expectations, and other materials will be available in the Learning Management System, CANVAS the first day of the semester.
+Students will be required to take one proctored assessment and that will be the Final Exam.
+Final will be taken on campus in T210 or there will be other options.
 If you need any help contact me and we can have a Zoom meeting too.

 II.
 COURSE OBJECTIVES: